How we protect consumers | HSBC

 Tip: Double-click the lock icon in the browser to read a digital certificate and check the sender's credentials.

 What is it?
 For your protection, there are three forms of authentication used to identify you before we allow access to your accounts online.
-You'll enter your unique Username, Memorable Answer, and Password each time you access Personal Internet Banking.
+You'll enter your log on credentials (Username and Password) each time you access Personal Internet Banking.

-Tip: Follow good password habits, and only write a memory jogger, not the full Memorable Answer or Password.
+Tip: Follow good password habits, and only write a memory jogger, not the full Password.

 All HSBC Personal Internet Banking customers with an HSBC personal checking, savings, Certificate of Deposit (CD) or credit card account are automatically covered.
 HSBC's $0 Liability, Online Guarantee is applicable to customer transactions covered by Federal Regulation E. The guarantee does not cover business and commercial accounts or accounts that are not covered under Regulation E. The $0 Liability, Online Guarantee assumes notice of fraudulent activity on eligible accounts is provided to HSBC within 60 days, and timely notice on card accounts.
 Assumes customer account safeguarding, personal firewalls and online security diligence outlined in HSBC's Security site.